 When a woman discovers that she is pregnant, it can be such a joyous time!
-However for many woman, the news of an unplanned pregnancy is simply terrifying.
-There are so many competing opinions on the internet that are clinical and lack compassion when all that woman needs is a friend to talk to.
+However for many women, the news of an unplanned pregnancy is simply terrifying.
+There are so many competing opinions on the Internet that are clinical and lack compassion when all that a woman needs is a friend to talk to.
 A friend who will understand and listen without judgement or contempt.
-Standupgirl.com is a chat room website that comes along side woman.
-They encourages and advises them to make the courageous decisions to choose life.
+Standupgirl.com is a chat room website that comes along side women.
+They encourage and advise them to make the courageous decision to choose life for them and their child.
 For more information click here.

 Habitat for Humanity International is a nonprofit, ecumenical Christian housing ministry.
 HFHI seeks to eliminate poverty housing and homelessness from the world, and to make decent shelter a matter of conscience and action.
 HFHI invites people of all backgrounds, races and religions to build houses together in partnership with families in need.

 Habitat for Humanity has built more than 125,000 houses around the world, providing more than 625,000 people in more than 3,000 communities with safe, decent, affordable shelter.
 For more information click here.